josephlou5/codepost-powertools/README.md

 - `-t`/`--testing`: Whether to run as a test.
 Default is `False`.

 ### track_comments.py
-Track rubric comment usage for students and graders.
+Track rubric comment usage for students and graders and creates reports.
-Creates report files and attaches them to respective submissions.
-Has option to read reports from files and save reports as files instead of applying them on codePost.

 - `course_period`: The period of the COS126 course.
 - `assignment_name`: The name of the assignment to apply the reports to.
-- `by`: The format to return the data.
-Default is `"assignment"`.
-Invalid values will be set to default.
-  - `"assignment"`: assignment name: list of comments
-  - `"comment"`: comment name: list of assignments
 - `-f`/`--from-file`: Whether to read the reports from files.
 Default is `False`.
   - If reports files for some students are missing, won't generate a report for them.
+  - If no report files exist, will grab from codePost.
-- `-s`/`--save-file`: Whether to save the reports as files.
+- `-s`/`--save-files`: Whether to save the reports as files.
+Default is `False`.
+  - If reading reports from files was successful, no need to save files again.
+- `-a`/`--apply`: Whether to apply the reports to the submissions.
 Default is `False`.
 - `-t`/`--testing`: Whether to run as a test.
 Default is `False`.